krissh-the-dev/trident/README.md

 # Trident Text Editor

-A new classical powerful text editor made with Java Swing package and passion!
+### _A new Free and Open Source, classical and powerful text editor made with Java Swing package and passion!_

 ## What's new